Particle physics - LHC - ATLAS

 Published: 19 November 2024· Journal of High Energy Physics (JHEP)

-Observation of t̄t production in lepton+jets and dilepton channels in p+Pb collisions at$\sqrt{s_{NN}} = 8.16~\text{TeV}$ with the ATLAS detector
+Observation of t̄t production in lepton+jets and dilepton channels in $p+\mathrm{Pb}$ collisions at$\sqrt{s_{NN}} = 8.16~\text{TeV}$ with the ATLAS detector

 The top-quark pair production cross-section in proton-lead collisions was measured with a relative uncertainty of 9%, making this the most precise tt̄ cross-section determination in nuclear collisions to date.

-Recent Publications
+Additional Publications

-Recent ATLAS results relevant for PDFs at low and high x, saturation in both pp and HI collisions
+Recent ATLAS results relevant for PDFs at low and high x, saturation in both $pp$ and HI collisions

-Observation of tt production in lepton+jets and dilepton channels in p+Pb collisions at $\sqrt{s_{NN}} = 8.16~\text{TeV}$ with the ATLAS detector
+Observation of $t\bar t$ production in lepton+jets and dilepton channels in $p+\mathrm{Pb}$ collisions at $\sqrt{s_{NN}} = 8.16~\text{TeV}$ with the ATLAS detector

 Tau-lepton Fake‑Rate determination for the $t\bar tH$ coupling measurement using the ATLAS detector at the LHC